eosnetworkfoundation/docsgen/docs/GeneratingDocuments.md

 npm run serve -- --port 39999
 ```

-After making direct changes to files under `/path/to/webroot/devdocs` you will need to rerun `yarn build` to generate the build directory.
+After making direct changes to files under `/path/to/webroot/devdocs` you will need to rerun `npm run build` to generate the build directory.